-The discrete setting.
+The Discrete Setting.
 ToMATo takes as input an unweighted simple graph G, whose vertex set represents the data points and whose edges connect the points according to some user-defined proximity rule.
 Each vertex i of G must be assigned a non-negative value $\tilde{f}(i)$ corresponding to the estimated density at that point.
-In addition, ToMATo takes in a non-negative merging parameter τ , whose choice and use are elaborated below.
-In this discrete setting, the algorithm mimics the process described above in the continuous setting by running the following procedures in this order:
+In addition, ToMATo takes in a nonnegative merging parameter τ , whose choice and use are elaborated in the following tag.
+In this discrete setting, the algorithm mimics the process described previously in the continuous setting by running the following procedures in this order.

-1. (Mode-seeking) To compute the initial clusters, ToMATo iterates over the vertices of G sorted by decreasing \tilde{f} -values: at each vertex i, it simulates the effect of the gradient of the underlying density function by connecting i to its neighbor in G with highest \tilde{f} -value, if that value is higher than $\tilde{f}(i)$.
+- (1) (Mode-seeking).
+To compute the initial clusters, ToMATo iterates over the vertices of G sorted by decreasing \tilde{f} -values: at each vertex i, it simulates the effect of the gradient of the underlying density function by connecting i to its neighbor in G with highest \tilde{f} -value, if that value is higher than $\tilde{f}(i)$.
 Otherwise, all neighbors of i have lower values, so i is declared a peak of \tilde{f} .
-The resulting collection of pseudo-gradient edges forms a spanning forest of the graph, and each tree in this forest can be viewed as the analog within G of the ascending region of a peak of the true density function in the underlying continuous domain.
+The resulting collection of pseudogradient edges forms a spanning forest of the graph, and each tree in this forest can be viewed as the analog within G of the ascending region of a peak of the true density function in the underlying continuous domain. - (2) (Merging).
+To handle merges between trees, ToMATo iterates over the vertices of G again, in the same order, while maintaining a union-find data structure \mathcal{U} , where each entry corresponds to a union of trees of the spanning forest.
+We call root of an entry e, or r(e) for short, the vertex contained in e whose \tilde{f} -value is highest.
+By definition, this vertex is the root of one of the trees contained in e, that is, a local peak of \tilde{f} in G. During the iteration process, the following two different scenarios may occur when a vertex i is considered.